Fit For Intimacy

 My Personal Journey

 Expressing ourselves intimately, with a partner; through sharing close personal space, touch, and emotional vulnerability is a bold and courageous way to be known; to be seen, and to bond deeply—to experience togetherness.
-And human beings have a strong need to do just that: To belong.
+Human beings have a strong need to do just that: To belong.

 Most of my life has been dedicated to exploring how relationships embolden, enliven, exhaust, and enlighten our experience of life; and teaching others how we can inhabit our bodies in ways that express our inner worlds effectively and authentically, helping us to connect more fully with others.

 In 2006, I completed my Masters level education in Somatic Counseling Psychology at Naropa University in Boulder.
 Since then, I’ve done extensive training in therapeutic relationship models, gaining the highest training in The PEX Method (Pragmatic/Experiential) for Improving Relationships from Dr. Brent Atkinson, author of Emotional Intelligence in Couples Therapy: Advances in neurobiology and the science of intimate relationships and Developing Habits for Relationship Success.
 I now have the honor of leading trainings for mental health professionals in this particular model, as well as facilitating a quarterly four-week Relational Skills Class that teaches the techniques that science has shown support healthy intimacy.

 For years prior, I’d owned and operated a Massage Therapy practice and was a Certified Personal Trainer—both of which ignited an intuitive grasp of how the mind is expressed through the body.
 My Masters thesis was a group study on the mental and emotional impact of an evolved Strength Training practice called Focus Intensity Training (FIT) developed by Shawn Phillips, which he featured in his most rent book, Strength for Life.

 My passion has further grown to studying neuroscience and how one’s mind is literally hardwired throughout the body and, from this perspective, the BodyMind is utilized as a resource for emotional and psychobiological health.